 However, if you come when it’s at its most unique, during the cherry blossom season, everything else around it is still pretty dead.
 Like you’ll love walking through the plum blossoms in Gwangyang, but it’s still to the backdrop of bare branches and dead grass.

-Autumn, on the other hand, benefits from all the greenery of summer as its leaves start to change color, so the overall effect is much prettier.
+Autumn in Korea, on the other hand, benefits from all the greenery of summer as its leaves start to change color, so the overall effect is much prettier.

 3. The Temples Look Better with Fall Foliage